jadijadi/lpic1book/content/1024_use_debian_package_management.md

 # deb-src http://us.archive.ubuntu.com/ubuntu/ jammy-updates universe

 ## N.B. software from this repository is ENTIRELY UNSUPPORTED by the Ubuntu
-## team, and may not be under a free licence.
+## team, and may not be under a free license.
 Please satisfy yourself as to
 ## your rights to use the software.
-Also, please note that software in
+Also, please note that the software in
 ## multiverse WILL NOT receive any review or updates from the Ubuntu
 ## security team.
 deb http://us.archive.ubuntu.com/ubuntu/ jammy multiverse